 Does business etiquette require you to send a “thank you” letter in response to a letter from a client complimenting you on the service that you have provided them?

-The key word in your question is “require.”
-No, business etiquette wouldn’t require you to send a thank you note.
+The key word in the question is “require.”
+No, business etiquette wouldn’t require you to send a thank-you note.
 However, I would certainly recommend it.
 It’s your opportunity to reach out and touch someone who is satisfied with your work.
-Writing back will help you build a more solid relationship with this customer.
+Writing back will help you build a more solid relationship with this client.
 That’s why you make the effort; not because business etiquette requires it.
 Something as simple as, “Thank you for your kind words about the service we provide.
-We take great pride in building the best relationships with all our customers.
-It wonderful to know our efforts are paying off.
+We take great pride in building the best relationships with all our clients.
+It’s wonderful to know our efforts are paying off.
 I hope we can be of service again in the future.”

 Source: Post, Peter, “Etiquette at Work,” Boston Globe